TIFO in the news

 April 20, 2016

-8th European Public Health Conference - Milan, Italy
+TIFO to present at the 8th European Public Health Conference – Milan, Italy

-Health in Europe - From Global to Local Policies, Methods and Practices
+Health in Europe – From Global to Local Policies, Methods and Practices.

 New Lead Poisoning Outbreak in Niger State, Nigeria

 TIFO, in collaboration with MSF, is investigating a new lead poisoning outbreak in Niger State, Nigeria.
-See story for more information (May 2015).

 How a Gold Mining Boom is Killing the Children of Nigeria